18-19 Oct 2025

 Tricia Arthur-Stubbs

-BRAVE Festival (Black Roots and Voices Expressed) is back and bolder than ever!
-Join us this Black History Month for a joyful weekend that celebrates the power, beauty, and brilliance of Black culture through the arts.
+BRAVE Festival (Black Roots and Voices Expressed) was a joyful weekend that celebrated the power, beauty, and brilliance of Black culture through the arts during Black History Month in 2025.

 A Bradford 2025 Artist-Led Award project.

-BRAVE brings together a vibrant mix of professional artists, community performers, and local creatives for an unforgettable celebration of Black roots and voices.
+BRAVE brought together a vibrant mix of professional artists, community performers, and local creatives for an unforgettable celebration of Black roots and voices.

 About the event